 - How can we meet this particular business need?

 - Where does the process begin?
-What should happen before?
+What should have happened before?
 What would happen next?

 - How do we know this process/feature is complete?